goodresearchpracticeroadmap/goodresearchpracticeroadmap.github.io/content/doing/document-research.md

   - Learn about the importance of **documenting data** and learn more formal **organisational techniques**, e.g. adhering to metadata standards and preparing data dictionaries.

-What strategies can you use to improve the documentation of your project?
+{% include alert.html text="What strategies can you use to improve the documentation of your project? " align="center" color="success" %}

  Suggested resources: